tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ## Event data
 ### Event parameters
 #### Add shared event parameters
 Add shared event parameters across all events.
 The parameters will be added to the `event_data` object in the payload.
+See the [default payload](https://github.com/tommasomoretti/nameless-analytics-client-side-tracker-tag/edit/main/README.md#default-payload) for the parameters that are already sent by default.

 #### Add user ID event parameter
-Add user ID parameter at event level across all events (if the `user_id persists` in the dataLayer across pages).
+Add user ID parameter at event level across all events (if the user_id persists in the dataLayer across pages).
 The parameters will be added to the `user_id` key in the payload.